Volograms/vol_libs/README.md

 ## Contribution Guidelines ##

-* Please feel free to open an Issue on this project page.
+* Please feel free to open an [https://github.com/Volograms/vol_libs/issues](Issue) on this project page.
 * If you are sufficiently motivated, you may also open a Pull Request from your local fork.

 PR Descriptions should include this template:

 *   Point of the PR:
 *    Summary of Testing done:
 *    Risk introduced by PR: